niu-gdo/game-developers-library/docs/guides/unity-guides/first-step-series/unity-runner-1.md

 [Learn more about C# XML documentation](https://www.oreilly.com/library/view/c-in-a/0596001819/ch04s10.html)

+On the Inspector for the *Player*, you will need to set the `Missile Prefab` and `Missile Store` properties or else you will get a null reference exception.
+Drag-and-drop from the Project window *Prefab* folder to set the prefab and drag-and-drop the *Missile Store* GameObject to get the transform.

 Test your game and you will see new missiles appearing as you collect points, nice!

 ### 4) Easy Visual Improvements